MIT-LCP/mimic-code/concepts/fluid-balance/adjusted-urine-output/README.md

 Since urine collection is done per unit of time from the last measurement, every value should be corrected for the time length it represents.

-The solution is summing up:
+### The solution is summing up:
 1. **1st sample in the interval -** is multiplied by the portion of time within the interval to the full length of time.
 2. **1st sample of the NEXT interval  -** is multiplied by the portion of time within the interval to the full length of time.
 3. **Other samples in the interval -** simply added.

+An hour interval without measurement within, and without measurement 2 hours before or after is defined "null".